GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/02.001-100/06.051-060/01.Day-Is-Dying-in-the-West/docs.md

 To the fold of Thy embrace,
 For Thou art nigh.

+Refrain:
+Holy, holy, holy, Lord God of Hosts!
+Heaven and earth are full of Thee!
+Heaven and earth are praising Thee,
+O Lord most high!

 3.
 While the deepening shadows fall,
 Heart of love enfolding all,